s-pace/docs-6/docs/developing-connectors/sdk/authentication/oauth2-authentication.md

 ```
 Since we passed this output hash into the `response` variable, we can retrieve the `access_token` by referencing `response[access_token]`.

 Take note that an array of hashes is expected when using the `acquire` block for OAuth 2.0 authentication methods but we expect a hash when using the `acquire` block for custom authentication methods.
-When using custom OAuth2 type connection, the `acquire` hook must return an array with the following values in sequence:
+When using custom OAuth2 type connection, the `acquire` block must return an array with the following values in sequence:

 - Tokens
 - Owner ID